ABSN vs. BSN: Which One Should You Choose?

 Benefits of an ABSN Degree

-For students who have already earned a general bachelor’s degree, an ABSN is a streamlined way to quickly earn a Bachelor of Science in Nursing degree (BSN).
-Professionals interested in a career change to nursing may find an ABSN program to be an effective way to enter the field in a timely fashion.
+If you already have a general bachelor’s degree, an ABSN program is a streamlined way to earn a BSN degree quickly.
+You can make an effective career change to nursing with an ABSN program in a timely fashion.

-• Accelerated timeline.
-Most students who have already earned a bachelor’s degree in another field can complete an ABSN program in as few as 18 months.
+Accelerated timeline.
+If you have already earned a bachelor’s degree in another field, you can complete an ABSN program in under two years.

-• Reduced credit hours.
-An ABSN generally only takes 60 credits to complete, rather than 120 credits (for a BSN).
+Reduced credit hours.
+You can generally complete an ABSN with 60 credits, rather than 120 credits for a BSN.

 Benefits of a BSN Degree

-Students who haven’t completed a bachelor’s degree program, and students who wish to pursue their degree part time, may be ideal candidates for a BSN program.
-This is a competitive option for professionals who are already working and want to start or advance their careers as nurses.
+If you haven’t completed a bachelor’s degree program or wish to pursue your degree part time, you may be a good candidate for a traditional BSN program.
+This is a competitive option if you are already working and want to start or advance your career as a nurse.

 Below are the benefits for prospective students choosing this degree program.

-• Earn a bachelor’s degree.
-Prospective students who haven’t already earned a bachelor’s degree may not qualify for an ABSN program, so a BSN program can offer the most direct route to earning a degree.
+Earn a bachelor’s degree.
+If you haven’t already earned a bachelor’s degree, you may not qualify for an ABSN program, so a BSN program can offer the most direct route to earning a degree.

 Explore Your Degree Options at The University of Tulsa

-Whether you’re considering a bachelor’s degree for the first time, or are looking for opportunities to launch a career as a nurse, The University of Tulsa has online programs for you.
-Explore your route to enter the nursing field through an ABSN program today, or advance in your nursing career with an RN to BSN program.
+Whether you’re considering a bachelor’s degree for the first time or are looking for opportunities to launch a career as a nurse, The University of Tulsa has an online program for you.
+Explore your route to the nursing field through an ABSN program today.

 Recommended Readings: